Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 The host of dynamic and magnetostatic behaviours enabled by this multilayered 3D architecture are significant, from substantial dynamic phenomena including GHz mode-shifts in zero field and ultrastrong magnon-magnon coupling, to chirality-selective magneto-toroidal microstate programming and corresponding magnon spectral control.
 The magnon phase control provided by the optical and acoustic modes has implications for the growing field of coherent magnonics\cite{pirro2021advances}.
 These wide-ranging phenomena are testament to the promise of 3D nanomagnetic systems and demonstrate the future potential once precise reconfigurable state control is mastered across 3D architectures.

 In addition to the spectral and microstate control demonstrated here, magneto-toroidal ordering may enable a host of intriguing phenomena including non-reciprocal optical dichroism\cite{toyoda2015one} and chiral \& non-reciprocal magnonics\cite{kruglyak2021chiral}.
-The ability to scaleably prepare magneto-toroidal ordering of a given sign is susbstantial.
+The ability to scale magneto-toroidal ordering preparation of a given sign is susbstantial.

 Future implementations of the 3D multilayered architecture have broad opportunities for advancement.
-Additional 3D layers may be easily introduced, with potential for diverse magnetic materials including antiferromagnets and active non-magnetic spacers enabling interfacial RKKY and DMI interactions.
+Additional 3D layers may be easily introduced, with potential for diverse magnetic materials including antiferromagnets and active non-magnetic spacers enabling interfacial Dzyaloshinskii–Moriya interaction (DMI) and RKKY nteraction.
 As layer numbers increase, 3D states and textures beyond parallel/antiparallel become available such as gradually twisting synthetic solitons.
 Continuous nanopatterned layers (i.e. antidot lattices) may be implemented, allowing for discrete electrical address of individual layers.
 The technological potential of such systems is high, with full compatibility with existing industrial-scale chip fabrication and a host of inviting use-cases including sensing, communications and neuromorphic computing.
 Recent work has shown that expanding the range of accessible microstates and distinct magnonic behaviours in an artificial spin system can greatly enhance neuromorphic computing capability\cite{gartside2022reconfigurable,stenningneuromorphic}, a trend which this 3D metamaterial architecture has high promise to continue.